 Any configuration that is deployed with one of our product containers can be considered a "server profile".
 A profile typically looks like a set of files.

 Pass a Github-based URL and path as environment variables that point to a server profile.

 - Easily sharable, inherently source-controlled

 For profiles pulled at startup, the image uses the following variables to clone the repo at startup and pull the profile into the container:

 SERVER_PROFILE_URL- The git URL with the server profile.

 SERVER_PROFILE_PATH- The location from the base of the URL with the specific server profile.
 This allows for several products server profile to be housed in the same git repo.

 SERVER_PROFILE_BRANCH(optional) - If other than the default branch (usually master or main), allows for specifying a different branch.
 Example might be a user's development branch before merging into master.

-This is the most common way that profiles are provided to containers, as it makes it very easy to provide a known starting state as well as tracking changes over time.
-See Private Github Repos for more information.
+Although there is additional customizable functionality, this is the most common way that profiles are provided to containers because it is easy to provide a known starting state as well as track changes over time.
+For more information, see Private Github Repos.

 FROM: pingidentity/pingfederate:edge COPY pingfederate/. /opt/in/.